 Maternal and Child Health Promoter

-Project Goals: The goal of the Maternal and Child Health project is to decrease preventable maternal and child morbidity and mortality.
-It is based on three objectives which are:
+Overall, the goal of the Maternal and Child Health project is to decrease preventable maternal and child morbidity and mortality.
+Volunteer and counterpart activities work toward three, overarching objectives:

-2. Increase the capacity of women and family members to adopt key maternal and child health behaviors.
+2. Increase the capacity of women and family members to adopt key maternal and child health behaviors; and

-3. Increase the capacity of key actors and groups to strengthen community systems that enable the adoption of maternal and child health behaviors.
+3. Increase the capacity of key actors and organizations to strengthen community systems that enable the adoption of maternal and child health behaviors.

-Community health workers promote healthy behaviors for mothers and their family members at the clinic, through classes, or while performing house visits.
-Volunteers assist in achieving these goals by training and coaching community health workers to use adult education methodologies when communicating with their patients.
-Volunteers participate in outreach activities and then provide feedback to the health workers.
-Together with the health workers, Volunteers keep track of educational outcomes by assessing the adoption of healthy behaviors on the part of women and family members that they educate.
+Community health workers promote healthy behaviors for mothers and their family members at the clinic, through classes, or house visits.
+Volunteers assist by training and guiding community health workers to use adult education methodologies, participating in outreach activities, and providing feedback.
+Together, health workers and Volunteers track educational outcomes by assessing the adoption of healthy behaviors.

-Volunteers also work with the community to achieve the third objective of the project, which addresses how environmental factors influence behavior change and mobilizes communities to adopt new behaviors for improved maternal and child health.
-Volunteers work with the community to connect key leaders and organizations in the assessment of community needs.
-Together they collaborate to implement campaigns, activities, and projects that enable the adoption of healthy behaviors.
-Examples include organizing parades to promote better nutrition, workshops to empower women and girls, and small scale infrastructure that improve health services or family homes.
+Volunteers also work with the community to identify and address social factors that influence behavior change and support the mobilization of communities to adopt health behaviors.
+Volunteers work hand-in-hand with community members to connect key leaders and organizations in the assessment of community needs and to co-facilitate the design of a joint work plan.
+Together, they collaborate to implement campaigns, activities, and projects that support the adoption of healthy behaviors.
+Examples of activities include organizing parades to promote better nutrition, hosting workshops to empower women and girls on health care and writing grants for small scale infrastructure that improve health services or family homes.

 COVID-19 Volunteer Activities